The Best Spring Clean Checklist | 10 Projects to Prioritize

 7. Siding

 Same goes with siding; those guys book up fast!
 If you want to get your siding replaced this year, I’d call Bison Builders and get on their schedule right away.
-Roofing and siding are some of the best ways to add some good curb appeal.
+Roofing and siding are some of the best ways to add some good curb appeal and value to your home.

 Or even if you’re DIY’ing and simply just painting, you’ll want to start early but maybe not too soon.
 Like decks, you’ll want to make sure your wood is dry.
 We always recommend scraping when it’s late spring and then once you have a dry spell, get after it!